 Talking Point: Successes and challenges in reducing the harms of substance use - lessons learned from the Canadian experience

-This talk will provide an overview of substance use trends in Canada over the last 10 years, including some of the unique challenges faced by Canada in regards to the collection of relevant data.
-Specific areas of focus will include a discussion of the recent history of the current opioid crisis in Canada as well as findings from a recently released report on the economic burden of substance use in Canada.
+This talk provides an overview of substance use trends in Canada over the last 10 years, including some of the unique challenges faced by Canada in regards to the collection of relevant data.
+Specific areas of focus include a discussion of the recent history of the current opioid crisis in Canada as well as findings from a recently released report on the economic burden of substance use in Canada.

 Dr. Matthew M. Young, Ph.D., is a Senior Research and Policy Analyst at the Canadian Centre on Substance Use and Addiction (CCSA) and an Adjunct Research Professor of Psychology at Carleton University in Ottawa, Canada.